- Elvis Costello & the Imposters, “Look Now” (Concord)

 There’s a recurring theme in this top 20, though it’s purely by happenstance: the prevalence of female superduos (Lucius) and supergroups (Pistol Annies).
-I’m With Her, the teaming of Americana favorites Sara Watkins, Sarah Jarosz and Aoife O’Donovan, are also a harmony nerd’s dream.
-Their debut as a trio always kept you on your toes: You never knew when one, two or all three would be singing, or what stringed thing they’d be busting out as multiple multi-instrumentalists would be busting out.
+I’m With Her, the teaming of Americana favorites Sara Watkins, Sarah Jarosz and Aoife O’Donovan, is also a harmony nerd’s dream.
+Their debut as a trio always kept you on your toes: You never knew when one, two or all three would be singing, or what stringed thing they’d be busting out as multiple multi-instrumentalists.
 The closest comparison might be Gillian Welch, but with obviously more strength in numbers and more nervous energy.
-They could make acoustic music feel like rock ‘n’ roll, with the harsh dynamics of “Game to Lose,” but other songs felt like deep, bittersweet mysteries, caught up somewhere L.A., Appalachia and the afterworld.
+They can make acoustic music feel like rock ‘n’ roll, as they do in the harsh dynamics of “Game to Lose,” but other songs feel like deep, bittersweet mysteries, caught up somewhere L.A., Appalachia and the afterworld.

 - Leon Bridges, “Good Thing” (Columbia)